sarasgambato/ExpRoLab_Assignment1/README.md

 - If there are no urgent rooms, then the robot continuously checks the corridors.
 - Corridors are not checked for urgency, given that the robot mainly stays in the corridor and also because every time the robot checks a room, then it inevitably has to go check the connected corridor.
 - The battery time has been set at 2 minutes, after which the robot must go to room E. The downside of choosing an autonomy time this high is that the robot will take 2 minutes also to recharge.
 However, the author considered this a necessity for simulation purposes, in order to see if the algorithm worked in a proper way (i.e. the robot check only the corridors until some room becomes urgent).
 If the user wants to change the battery time, it is sufficient to change the value of the variable `BATTERY_TIME` in the script `robot_states.py`.
 When the robot needs to recharge, if room E is not directly reachable, it moves randomly until room E is reachable.
-- the `urgencyThreshold`, a parameter that can be changed in the file [topological_map.owl](https://github.com/buoncubi/topological_map/blob/main/topological_map.owl), was set to 50 seconds for simulation purposes, i.e. if the threshold was to small, the robot found itself stuck in a corridor continuosly checking the rooms it was connected to.
+- the `urgencyThreshold`, a parameter that can be changed in the file [topological_map.owl](https://github.com/buoncubi/topological_map/blob/main/topological_map.owl), was set to 50 seconds for simulation purposes, i.e. if the threshold was too small, the robot found itself stuck in a corridor continuosly checking the rooms it was connected to.

 ### Limitations and future technical improvement
 As mentioned in the [working hypothesis section](#req), when the robot needs to recharge it moves randomly until it reaches room E. To simulate movement, the author put a `rospy.sleep(5)`, which blocks all the system but was chosen for sake of simplicity.
 Thus, this could be improved by using a service.